MicrosoftDocs/learn/learn-pr/github/manage-work-github-projects/includes/3-how-to-create-project.md

 ## Creating an organization level Project

 First we want to lay the foundation of your Project by creating a new Project.
-This is fairly simple and you can do this relatively quickly.
+This task is fairly simple and can be completed relatively quickly.

 1. First, in the top right corner of GitHub.com, click your profile photo, then click Your organizations.